 All winter recreation on the Reservoir, including walking, skating, skiing, biking and snowshoeing, is prohibited by City of Calgary Bylaws.
 (Glenmore Park Bylaw 9018, Water Safety Bylaw 9018, Responsible Pet Ownership Bylaw 23M2006, Water Utility Bylaw 40M2006)

 The water flowing into the reservoir is constantly moving, and levels change as water is withdrawn for treatment.
 This makes the ice unpredictable and dangerous.

-The Glenmore Reservoir is normally open from May 1 to October 31.
-The reservoir is now closed for the 2020 season due to weather concerns.
+The Glenmore Reservoir is open from May 1 to October 31.

 We help protect the safety of the public through the Glenmore Boat Patrol.